 What We Do...

-Much of the focus of Dumaresq Lions work as a service club organisation is to raise money for worthy causes.
-All funds raised by our clubs from the general public are used for charitable purposes, and administrative costs are kept strictly separate and paid for by members.
+As a service club organisation members of Armidale Dumaresq Lions work hard to find ways to serve their community through projects that help the environment and by raising money for worthy causes.
+All funds raised by the club from the general public are used for charitable purposes.
+Administrative costs are kept strictly separate and paid for by members.
+Dumaresq Lions also contribute to the community by working alongside other community organisations.

 Who are we?